Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Experts believe that caffeine induces sweat thanks to its effect on your central nervous system.
 It spikes your blood pressure and increases your heart rate, which causes the physiological sweat response.

-There was a research study posted in the Journal of Medicinal Food which specifically studied coffee’s effect on athletes that supports this theory.
+There is a specific research study posted in the Journal of Medicinal Food which specifically studied coffee’s effect on athletes that supports this theory.
+(2)

 3. Alcohol

-According to MD Health, there are a few reasons why alcohol might cause an uptick in sweat production.
+According to MD Health, there are a few reasons why alcohol might be causing sweating after eating or drinking.
+(3)

 Alternatively, some people can’t tolerate alcohol at all.
-They lack the necessary enzyme our bodies require to break down alcohol.
+They lack the necessary enzymes our bodies require to break down alcohol.

-This condition primarily affects Asian populations.
-It’s also typically accompanied by flushing of the skin, gastrointestinal distress, and headaches.
+This condition is typically accompanied by flushing of the skin, gastrointestinal distress, and headaches.

 Finally, alcohol withdrawal can cause excessive sweating.
-If you’re alcohol-dependent and suddenly stop drinking, you will be prone to excessive sweating.
+If you are alcohol dependent and suddenly stop drinking, you will be prone to excessive sweating.

 You will probably also experience other symptoms like rapid heart rate, tremors, anxiety, vomiting, and if severely dependent, seizures.

-If you believe you have an alcohol dependency issue, visit SAMHSA, Substance Abuse and Mental Health Services Administration for free resources and advice.
+If you believe you have an alcohol dependency issue, check out SAMHSA (Substance Abuse and Mental Health Services Administration) for free resources and advice.
+(4)

 Alcohol also contains a large amount of sugars and carbs which leads us to our next point…